 Black History Month Events 2021

-Events are Virtual for 2021
+Events were Virtual for 2021

 Download an events flyer.

-The Office of Historic Alexandria invites the public to celebrate Black History Month with special events and activities throughout February.
+The Office of Historic Alexandria invited the public to celebrate Black History Month with special events and activities throughout February.
 Black History Month is an annual recognition and celebration of the history, culture, achievements and contributions of African Americans and persons of African descent in U.S. history.